laxvy/laxvy/README.md

 ## Hello.

 A lot of my code is a work in progress (Thus private as a result), but I'm hoping for my github account to be representative of the things I love and everything about myself.
 I have a huge love for Low Level and Backend Programming, though I'm not averse to front end work either.
+**Please keep in mind My Brain Moves INCREDIBLY Fast, and I might miss Obvious things from time to Time, alongside making Incomprehensible Statements or Choices.
+Pointing out when this happens is appreciated!**
 On the Non-Coding side of things, I'm Currently Learning Japanese, albeit very slowly.

 <!--